 - S6Q11 This question is asked to those who did operate non-farm enterprise or family business before since the last interview.
 Ask if any member of the household operated a non-farm enterprise or family business since the last phone interview.
-If no member of the household operated a family business since the last phone interview, then continue with the next section, the agriculture sub-section. - S6Q11A Ask for the current status of their non-farm enterprise or family business, the one you were operating before mid-March or during the second-round interview, or the one they indicated to have worked in the current interview. - S6Q11B Ask for the MAIN reason why their non-farm enterprise or family business is closed, either permanently or temporarily.
+If no member of the household operated a family business since the last phone interview, then continue with the next section, the agriculture sub-section. - S6Q11A Ask for the current status of their non-farm enterprise or family business, the one you were operating before mid-March or during the previous round interview, or the one they indicated to have worked in the current interview. - S6Q11B1 This question is asked to those who had enterprises operating during the last interview but are currently permanently or temporarily closed.
+Select YES if the respondent or others in their household have another non-farm household enterprise that is currently open, and NO if otherwise. - S6Q11B Ask for the MAIN reason why their non-farm enterprise or family business is closed, either permanently or temporarily.
 Do not read out the options - S6Q11C Ask for a description of the activities of the main non-farm enterprise operated by the household during reference period.
 Be as detail as possible. - S6Q11D Besides the non-farm enterprise describe above, ask if the household has other non-enterprises that they operated during the reference period.
 Record YES/NO accordingly. - S6Q11E This question is asked to those who operate more than one non-farm enterprise during the reference period.
 Including the non-farm enterprise described in S6Q11C, ask how many non-farm enterprises the household operated during the reference period.
-Note that the response to this question should be more than one.
+Note that the response to this question should be more than one. - S6Q12 This question requires the respondent to describe the family business to the enumerator so they can properly record the sector. - S6Q13 In this question the respondent should compare the revenue from sales of June 2020 to their current revenue from sales.

-- S6Q12 This question requires the respondent to describe the family business to the enumerator so they can properly record the sector. - S6Q13 In this question the respondent should compare the revenue from sales of May 2020 to their current revenue from sales. - S6Q14 The respondent should describe the MAIN reason why revenue from sales from the family business is less than usual, or why there was no revenue from the business compared to May 2020 and the enumerator should select the appropriate response.
+S6Q14 The respondent should describe the MAIN reason why revenue from sales from the family business is less than usual, or why there was no revenue from the business compared to June 2020 and the enumerator should select the appropriate response.
 DO NOT read aloud the answer options.